JarronL/pynrc/docs/installation.rst

     $ pip install pynrc

-If you want to make sure that none of your existing dependencies get upgraded, instead you can do:
+If you want to make sure that none of your existing dependencies get upgraded, instead you can do (assuming all dependencies are met!):

 .. code-block:: sh